-Shown in this section are course-embedded assessment results collected in fall 2016 transitional and PASS courses for the 2016-17 academic year.
-Personal and Academic Success Skills (SOC 1003) is the first-year student success course in which transitional language arts students are required to enroll.
+Shown in this section are course-embedded assessment results collected in fall 2017 transitional and PASS courses for the 2017-18 academic year.
+Personal and Academic Success Skills (SOC 1003) was the first-year student success course in which transitional language arts students were required to enroll through fall 2007.
 As per the SSC Assessment of Student Learning Procedure, transitional course course-embedded assessments aimed at assessing the achievement of general education outcomes were not included with the overall assessment of SSC general education, but have been included in the assessment of transitional education.
 These assessments quantified transitional student achievement in the first three of the four following General Education Outcomes:

 - 1. Demonstrate effective and scholarly communication skills. - 2.
 Utilize scientific reasoning and/or critical thinking to solve problems. - 3.
-Demonstrate knowledge and display behavior related to functioning in and adding value to a global society.

-4. Recognize the role(s) of history, culture, the arts, or sciences within civilization.
+Demonstrate knowledge and display behavior related to functioning in and adding value to a global society. - 4.
+Recognize the role(s) of history, culture, the arts, or sciences within civilization.